-- Sodium (Na)
+- Sodium (Na+)

-- Chloride (Cl)
+- Chloride (Cl−)

-- Potassium (K)
+- Potassium (K+)

-- Magnesium (Mg)
+- Magnesium (Mg2+)

-- Calcium (Ca)
+- Calcium (Ca2+)

 During periods of exertion such as competition and training, electrolyte losses can be considerable, particularly during hot weather.
 Even under normal exercise conditions, a 500kg horse could lose 10 litres of sweat during two hours of exercise.
-This sweat would contain 60g of Chloride, which represents 10% of the total Chloride in the body.

-Signs of electrolyte deficiency include:
+Signs of electrolyte deficiency in horses include: